totaloncue/guides/infra/prometheus/prometheus-overview.md

 # Prometheus Overview

+## What it is

+1. Open-source systems monitoring and alerting toolkit

+## Components

+1. Prometheus server
+1. Client libraries for application code
+1. Push gateway
+1. Exporters for services like HAProxy etc.
+   1. Node_exporter
+   1. Blackbox_exporter
+1. Alertmanager

 ## Key Features

 1. Multi-dimensional data model with time series data identified by metric name and key/value pairs